Telecom Billing - Quick Guide

 There may be a situation, when a payment made by credit card or cheque does not go through.
 If this payment is already posted into the system, then it needs a cancellation to adjust the amount.
 Billing System provides utilities to handle failed or cancelled payments.

 An interface is a bound between the billing system and any other external system to receive the payment.
 Interface allows two systems to communicate with other based on predefined rules.

-For example a simple text file could be a payment interface between a bank and the billing system.
-If interface is file based, banks keeps sending payment detail using payment files in predefined format.
+For example, a simple text file could be a payment interface between a bank and the billing system.
+If interface is file based, banks keep sending payment details using payment files in predefined format.

-There could be an online API based interface between a bank and the billing system.
-If an online interface is in place then bank will call provided API to post the payment directly into the billing system.
+There could be an online API-based interface between a bank and the billing system.
+If an online interface is in place, then bank will call the provided API to post the payment directly into the billing system.

 Telecom Billing - Disputes & Adjustments

 A dispute is a record of a query about an amount of money on an account.
 Normally, a dispute will be recorded when a customer queries some aspect of their bill.
 Disputes can be raised −

 Against a particular rated event on the account.
 For example, if a customer disputes a particular pay-per-view TV event due to a power cut.